FAQ & Newcomer’s Guide

 It depends!
 Most standard-length classical concerts are not appropriate for small children because they require an attention span that is difficult for youngsters to maintain.

 The family-friendly January Matinee concert is held on a Sunday at 3:00 p.m.
 This concert is appropriate for families and children.
-All children require a ticket for a seat; children/student tickets which are a discounted price.
+All children require a ticket for a seat, regardless of age; children/student tickets are available at a discounted price.

 Can I take pictures?